miguelmota/ethereum-development-with-go-book/en/signature-verify/README.md

+---
+description: Tutorial on how to verify signatures with Go.
+---

 # Verifying a Signature

 In the previous section we learned how to sign a piece of data with a private key in order to generate a signature.
 Now we'll learn how to verify the authenticiy of the signature.